-Earthly is a platform that empowers humans to share stories, find connections and take actions through positive social/environmental initiatives.
-Earthly encourages awareness (Socially and Environmentally) to an individual's choices and the associated impacts via thought provoking content.
+Earthly is a platform that empowers humans to share stories, find connections and take action through positive social/environmental initiatives.
+Earthly encourages social and environmental awareness of an individual's choices and the associated impacts via thought provoking content.

 Prompts individuals to experience a higher level of connectivity throughout communities and encourages people to be conscious of their environmental and social impact.